micky-abraham/Healthcare-Analytics-Project/README.md

 - Tables are placed in the **logical layer** and connected with noodles
 - Relationships are defined by matching fields such as IDs
 - Queries are generated dynamically based on the relationship settings
+- Created graphs and visuals in seperate sheets and merged them in one dashboard
 - Filters are added to get dynamic data in a range

 ## Dashboard
 <img width="1403" height="802" alt="Screenshot 2026-06-30 151412" src="https://github.com/user-attachments/assets/e5d6197c-f6ef-41fa-a36d-674b12a696d3" />

 ## Power BI Dashboard
 - <a href="https://github.com/micky-abraham/Healthcare-Analytics-Project/blob/main/Project%20-%20Power%20BI.pbix">View Dashboard</a>